Avshrek/Neural-AdS/README.md

 * **Ground Truth:** The exact solution computed via LU factorization.
 * **Neural-AdS:** The FNO prediction.
 * **Difference (Error):** The absolute error map.
-The interior bulk error is negligible (MAE ~0.02).
-The maximum localized error is entirely confined to the first boundary layer due to the **Gibbs Phenomenon** (spectral ringing at the discontinuous boundary cliff), which is a standard numerical artifact in Fourier-based methods and does not affect the physical validity of the bulk interior.
+The interior bulk error is negligible (**< 1% Global Error**).
+The maximum localized error (~13%) is entirely confined to the first boundary layer due to the **Gibbs Phenomenon** (spectral ringing at the discontinuous boundary cliff), which is a standard numerical artifact in Fourier-based methods and does not affect the physical validity of the bulk interior.

 ---